jiyuuchc/lmdeconv/README.md

 ## lmdeconv
-The software implements a few algorithms for SMLM (single molecule localization microscopy).
+The software implements a few algorithms for SMLM (single molecule localization microscopy) data analysis.
 It includes a sampler, a function to perform MAP estiamtion of molecular distribution, and a particle fusion algorithm.

 **Ref:** DOI: 10.1073/pnas.1912634116